xrheihwh/toonz_expansion_pack/README.md

 ---

 That's a lot of things to focus on.
 What I am going to focus on is the visual effects ends of things.
-Shaders (OpenGL), Particles, Macros, and even a plugin or two are to be what you'll find in this repository
+Shaders (OpenGL), Particles, Macros, and even a plugin or two are to be what you'll find in this repository.
+The primary focus is on GLSL shaders, but it's completely possible particles or macros or plugins will be introduced.

 # Licensing
 All this is licensed under the zlib license, see COPYING for details.